openUC2/openUC2.github.io/docs/Core/04_Interferometer/02_inlineholography.md

    - If the contrast is low due to scattering background light, cover the system with a box or use some shading to prevent direct light from hitting the sensor.

 6. **Reconstructing the Hologram**
-   - Capture an image using the ESP32 camera and download it onto your computer.
+   - Capture an image using the ESP32 camera and download it onto your computer (full resolution, i.e. 1600x1200, the capture button in the GUI will offer to download the image, give it some name and save it).
    - Start the Jupiter notebook server in the command line.
+   - (Installation: `pip install jupyterlab` and then start it using `jupyterlab`)
-   - Open the provided example Jupiter notebook for hologram reconstruction.
+   - Create a new Jupiter notebook for hologram reconstruction (see step 7)
    - Input the path to the downloaded image file in the notebook.
    - Reconstruct the hologram using a fast Fourier transform (FFT) and numerical back-propagation.
    - Be aware of twin-image artifacts and potential ringing artifacts in the reconstruction due to interference.